Can I be blunt for a moment?ย There are myths about narcissism floating around out there that could keep you stuck for years.ย ย

 Much of the material on the internet about narcissistic behaviors is totally pointless.

-Over the past ten years, Iโve personally recovered from narcissistic abuse, codependency, and C-PTSD.ย I’ve performed hundreds of hours of research, bounced ideas off numerous healers and therapists, and worked with several hundred coaching clients from many backgrounds and religions.
+Over the past ten years, I’ve personally recovered from narcissistic abuse, Stockholm syndrome, and C-PTSD.
+I’ve performed hundreds of hours of research, bounced ideas off numerous healers and therapists, and worked with several hundred coaching clients from many backgrounds and religions.

 3 Myths About Narcissism to Put to Rest

-Why?ย Narcissism falls into the Cluster-B category.
-So, if you believe youโre dealing with a narcissist, their narcissism is โclusteredโ with something else.
-For example, you could be dealing with a narcissist who also has antisocial traits, or you could be dealing with a narcissist who has psychopathic traits, or a combination of all three.
-This why is why itโs often difficult to determine exactly which category they fall into because they donโt only fall into one.
+Why?
+Narcissism is part of the Dark Triad, right next to psychopaths.
+You could be dealing with a narcissist who has antisocial traits, or you could be dealing with a narcissist who has psychopathic traits.
+This why is why it’s often difficult to determine exactly which category they fall into because they don’t only fall into one.
 When you put them all together, you have a very dangerous individual.

-After a time, you are re-reading information you already know.ย But more importantly, it keeps the obsession about the abuse alive in your subconscious mind and deepens the negative neural pathways that formed throughout your past with your abuser.ย Itโs a form of rumination, which makes it harder to develop new thought patterns whichย will empower and heal you.ย
+After a time, you are re-reading information you already know.
+But more importantly, it keeps the obsession about the abuse alive in your subconscious mind and deepens the negative neural pathways that formed throughout your past with your abuser.
+It’s a form of rumination, which makes it harder to develop new thought patterns that will empower and heal you.

-What you focus on the most is what influences your day-to-day reality.ย This partly explains why people whoโve been out of an abusive relationship with a narcissist for years remain stuck in their pain, unable to move forward in any meaningful way…they have continued reading about narcissism far beyond what’s helpful.
+What you focus on the most is what influences your day-to-day reality.
+This partly explains why people who’ve been out of an abusive relationship with a narcissist for years remain stuck in their pain, unable to move forward in any meaningful way…they have continued reading about narcissism far beyond what’s helpful.
+In fact, obsessive research into narcissism actually feeds the trauma bond, making it difficult to heal and move forward.

-What matters instead:ย In place of doing more research into the types and sub-types of narcissism, research ways you can implement healthy boundaries in your relationships and begin forming new, self-loving habits.ย Believing you can find emotional fulfillment in another person is an illusion.ย The only path to true happiness begins with learning to stop self-sabotaging behaviors, staying true to your values, and treating yourself like you would someone you care for.ย ย
+What matters instead: In place of doing more research into the types and sub-types of narcissism, research ways you can implement healthy boundaries in your relationships and begin forming new, self-loving habits.
+Believing you can find emotional fulfillment in another person is an illusion.
+The only path to true happiness begins with learning to stop self-sabotaging behaviors, staying true to your values, and treating yourself like you would treat someone you care for.

-A person who is trauma-bonded or codependent has a good chance of developing healthier behaviors and thought patterns.ย People with these personality traits are more prone towards self-reflection and the desire to change their lives for the better.ย They are more likely to visualize a better future for themselves and the people they love and study ways in which they can improve their lives and relationships.ย The main reason for this is that the people narcissists zero in on typically possess high levels of empathy.ย Narcissists do not.
+A person who is trauma-bonded or has developed Stockholm syndrome has a good chance of developing healthier behaviors and thought patterns.
+People with these conditions are more prone towards self-reflection and the desire to change their lives for the better.
+They are more likely to visualize a better future for themselves and the people they love and study ways in which they can improve their lives and relationships.
+The main reason for this is that the people narcissists zero in on typically possess high levels of empathy.
+Narcissists do not.

-Narcissists, in general, are stuck in a state of arrested development.ย They care mostly for how they feel in the moment, which explains their erratic behaviors.ย They generally donโtโ reflect on the future or ways they can improve themselves to be better partners or friends.ย What they do reflect on is how they can better manipulate people in order to fulfill their selfish agendas.ย Therefore, whether they were born a narcissist or developed narcissistic traits as a child is mostly irrelevant.ย
+Narcissists, in general, are stuck in a state of arrested development.
+They are mostly about how they feel in the moment, which explains their erratic behaviors.
+They generally don’t’ reflect on the future or ways they can improve themselves to be better partners or friends.
+What they do reflect on is how they can better manipulate people in order to fulfill their selfish agendas.
+Therefore, whether they were born a narcissist or developed narcissistic traits as a child is mostly irrelevant.

-Where one gets stuck, however, is believing itโs absolutely necessary to label someone a narcissist, which is only possible by having the person in question take a battery of psychological assessments.ย Even then, if faced with the certainty that a partner or loved one is a narcissist, most people wonโt leave the relationship right away, or even at all.ย I can relate because I was involved with a narcissistic individual for over eight years.ย Of course, I didnโt know about narcissism back then.ย What I did recognize was that I tolerated:
+Where one gets stuck, however, is believing it’s absolutely necessary to label someone a narcissist, which is only possible by having the person in question take a battery of psychological assessments.
+Even then, if faced with the certainty that a partner or loved one is a narcissist, most people won’t leave the relationship right away, or even at all.
+I can relate because I was involved with a narcissistic individual for over ten years.
+Of course, I didn’t know about narcissism back then.
+What I did recognize was that I tolerated:

 - Lying